Part 3: Management and Accountability

 - Peter Warne, Non-Executive Director of Next Financial Limited and the Securities Industry Research Centre of Asia Pacific.
 Chairman of the Australian Leisure & Entertainment Property Group and St Andrews Cathedral School Foundation Limited.
 He is also a Director of ASX Limited and subsidiary companies, Macquarie Group Limited, WHK Group Ltd, Capital Markets Cooperative Research Centre Limited and a number of other unlisted companies.

 The Advisory Board met on three occasions in 2009-10.

 Several senior management committees operate to assist the CEO in the management of the Office and to facilitate communication and coordination.

 The Asset and Liability Committee advises the CEO on operational debt policy and financial risk management issues.
 The committee reviews policy and operational settings, deal execution and market conditions.
-Its membership comprises the CEO, the Director of Financial Risk, the Head of Compliance and Reporting and the Head of Treasury Services, together with other senior staff with relevant functional responsibilities.
+Its membership comprises of the CEO, the Director of Financial Risk, the Head of Compliance and Reporting, the Head of Investor Relations and the Head of Treasury Services, together with other senior staff with relevant functional responsibilities.

 Human Resources Committee